rlivsey/ember-mapper/README.md

       mappings: {
         firstName: EmberMapper.Schema.attr("string"),         // use the string type
         lastName: "string",                                   // or to save typing, just the name
-        account: EmberMapper.Schema.one("App.AccountSchema")  // map to another schema for embedded documents
+        account: EmberMapper.Schema.one("App.AccountSchema"), // map to another schema for embedded documents
         tasks: EmberMapper.Schema.many("App.TaskSchema")      // or arrays of embedded documents },

       // you can include one-way mappings from the JSON
       // which is handy for counts etc... which you don't want to save back
       fromMappings: {
-        numProjects: EmberMapper.Schema.attr("number")  // this won't be serialized to JSON
+        numProjects: EmberMapper.Schema.attr("number"), // this won't be serialized to JSON
         createdAt: "timestamp"
       },